roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 I was never understand by the people around me.
 During a class, I was receiving a reprimands by the teacher, for I could not read aloud.
 I could not even eat a school lunch, everyone were throwing at me a queerly looks.
-"Can you say 'A'?"
+"Can you say 'A?'"
-I could not, and was mocked for it.
+I could not, and was mocked for that.
 And yet, I could not retort, that was just frustrating.

-I cannot convey my gratitude, "Thank you."
-I cannot apologize, "I am sorry."
+I cannot convey my gratitude, 'Thank you.'
+I cannot apologize, 'I am sorry.'
-I cannot even say "Good morning."
+I cannot even say 'Good morning.'